Vipassana meditation, or insight meditation, focuses on seeing things as they are. It comes from Theravada, Buddhism’s oldest school of thought.

 The ultimate goal, through years of practice, is to remove the distractions that prevent a person from seeing reality.
 In so doing, a person can achieve liberation, which is a shared goal of all Buddhist philosophies.

 The word Vipassana means “insight.”
 As such, Vipassana meditation focuses on seeing things for what they really are by turning inward to the mind, body, or both.
-Practitioners consciously focus on removing distractions from their thought process, consistently sharpening their attention.
+Practitioners consciously focus on removing distractions from their thought processes, consistently sharpening their attention.

 In the early 20th century, Myanmar was under the rule of the British.
 As a colonized country, its local culture and traditions were under threat.
 In response, Buddhist leaders decided to revive many Buddhist traditions and teach them to the general public.